 Easy-to-use newsletter tools will enable you to format a company newsletter like a traditional newsletter or a quick read.
 Or you can opt for something in between.

 So, how long should it be?
 There are so many formats you can use for newsletters, the length factor is versatile.
 The traditional format will be longer and will require at least 1,500-2,000 words, depending also how much of the newsletter is taken with pictures.
 A much shorter headlines-plus format could be as short as 500-1,000 words.
-Ultimately, it’s up to you to decide on the best balance for your company newsletter.
+Ultimately, it’s up to you to decide on the best balance for your employee newsletter.
 Just be aware that the longer your newsletter content is, the more difficult it is likely to be to retain employee engagement.

 How To Get Employees to Read a Company Newsletter